-One hundred and eighty two data sets have been distributed or are in the process of distribution.
-Recipients have been staff of Canadian and American federal, territorial and state agencies, First Nations, and consultants.
+Twenty eight data sets are in the process of distribution.
+Recipients will be staff of Canadian and American federal, territorial and state agencies, First Nations, and consultants.

 Ensuring Public Accessibility of Data collected

 Methods

 A web site has been privately developed to allow the public to access the data collected.
 This is yukonwatertemperatures.info The contributions of the Yukon River Panel are acknowledged in the web site.